Paula White-Cain: Early life

 White was born Paula Michelle Furr in Tupelo, Mississippi, the daughter of Myra Joanelle and Donald Paul Furr III.
 Her parents owned a toy and craft store.

 Donald and Myra Furr's marriage began to fail when White was five years old.
 White's mother left Tupelo and took her to Memphis; her separation from her husband and his subsequent suicide drove White, her brother, and her mother into poverty.
 White's mother became an alcoholic.
 While she worked, caregivers looked after her daughter.
 White has said that she was sexually and physically abused between the ages of six and thirteen by different people on different occasions.
 White has said that during that time, she suffered from bulimia.

-White's mother married a two-star admiral in the United States Navy when White was nine years old.
-Her family moved to the Washington, D.C. area when her stepfather, Charles Ray Loar, was stationed at the National Naval Medical Center.
 White graduated from Seneca Valley High School in Germantown, Maryland.

 While living in Maryland in 1984, White converted to Christianity at the Damascus Church of God.
 White later stated that she had received a vision from God shortly after her conversion.